The 15 Best Pizzas In Brisbane

 Location: 41 Oxford St, Bulimba, QLD 4171 Ph: (07) 3899 5470

-Their truffle pizza is cooked to perfection and comes with Italian pork sausage, truffle paste, mushroom and copious amounts of cheese.
+Their Truffle Pizza is cooked to perfection and comes with Italian Pork Sausage, Truffle Paste, Mushroom and copious amounts of Cheese.
+The result is earthy, fragrant and utterly delicious.

 Looking for an Italian restaurant with a good bar?
 See our post on Bucci.